Albany First-Offense DWI Lawyer

-The legal consequences of a first-offense DWI in New York include:
+The penalties for a standard first-offense DWI conviction in New York include:

 - A mandatory fine of $500 to $1,000

-- Jail time of up to one year, but with no minimum sentencing requirement
+- A jail sentence of up to one year, but with no minimum sentence requirement

-- Revocation of your driver’s license for a minimum of six months
+- A suspension of your driver’s license of at least six months

-- Installation of an ignition interlock device (IID) in your vehicle once your driving privileges are restored
+- A mandatory installation of an ignition interlock device on your vehicle once your driving privileges are restored

 Refusing to Submit to Chemical Testing